 Baby B roaming the streets of Strasbourg, France

-Not that we ever lost our passion for travel, but it did lose some of its sparkle when it became a normal routine.
-Our new perspective on life has given us an appreciation for the travel experiences we have together.
+This new perspective on life has given us an appreciation for the travel experiences we have together.
 The excitement of dreaming and planning has returned.
-The butterflies have come back before boarding the airplane.
+The stomach butterflies have returned.

-We look forward to staying at nice hotels and eating at fancy restaurants, something we found challenging when we were living on a shoestring travel budget.
+We look forward to staying at nice hotels and eating at fancy restaurants, something we found challenging when we were living on a backpacker’s shoestring budget.

 We’ve been able to have a family, find great corporate jobs and introduce our little man to 6 countries in his first year of life – and we think that’s pretty awesome!
 We’re proving to ourselves, and other young families, that it can be done.